MacKenzieHnC/Killswitch.vst3/README.md

 ## Linux
 ¯\\_(ツ)\_/¯ I'm so sorry.

-Supposedly, [LinVST](https://github.com/osxmidi/LinVst) will let you use the Windows installation instructions.
-Otherwise, you will have to learn how to install Juce and an IDE, then build this project in the usual way.
+Supposedly, [LinVST](https://github.com/osxmidi/LinVst) will let you use the Windows vs3 file.